freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Test with and without JS
  - Test where items are placed when they lack a date and date sorting is used
  - Is there a limit to the number of results?
 Do we handle it?
+ - Does Piwik still work?
+ - Do placeholders work in IE6-9?

 SOLR + Haystack!